roalcantara/nx-react/README.md

 - [ASDF: Manage multiple runtime versions with a single CLI tool][14]
 - [Direnv: A better way to manage your environments][15]
 - [Nx][16]
+- [Lighthouse: Open-source, automated tool for improving the quality of web pages][22]

 ## Contributing